dereuromark/cakephp-sandbox/SETUP.md

 and from there on

 	composer update

-Also clone CakePHP 2.4/2.5 into this root folder as `/lib/Cake`.

 Consider using a vhost setup to map the base path to `http://sandbox.local/`.
 This will ensure that all linked assets will be found.
 Should also work without, though.